jameshfisher/jameshfisher.com/_posts/2018-04-22-redis-sorted-set.md

 title: How is the Redis sorted set implemented?
 tags:
   - programming
+summary: >-
+  Redis sorted sets are implemented using a hash table for efficient key-value lookups and a skip list for efficient score-based ordering.
+I show a Haskell implementation that uses a forward map for keys and a reverse map for scores.
 ---

 [Redis provides a data structure called "sorted sets"](https://redis.io/topics/data-types#sorted-sets)